belzebuu/GroupFormation/README.md

 ## Contact

-For more information contact the maintainer: marco@imada.sdu.dk.
+For more information contact the maintainer: `marco@imada.sdu.dk`.